 In case you change your mind, Shopify will save your store as well as preserve all the data in your store for 30 days after you close your online store.

-Basically, I have shown you the steps to pause or close a Shopify store in great details with notes attached.
+Basically, I have shown you the steps to pause or close a Shopify store in great detail with notes attached.
 Hopefully, this article will help you a lot with how to close a Shopify store.

 If you intend to migrate all your data from Shopify to another platform or vice versa, don’t hesitate to contact our customer support team to get your job done accurately, safely, and easily.
 LitExtension also provides you a free demo migration which helps you check the process of migration yourself and check the result on the target site.
+Let’s join our community to get more eCommerce knowledge.